So have I mentioned that trying things on is good?

 Which means that we’re at a really good point to discuss something sneaky about hat brims (and knitted fabric in general).
-So, see how this is just a hair shy of 6 inches (yes, coolest ruler in the land, yes, it belongs in your knitting basket)?
+So, see how this is just a hair shy of 6 inches (yes, coolest ruler in the land, yes, it belongs in your knitting basket, and yes amazon links are, as always, affiliate links)?
 So you’d think that would fold in half and give you a 3 inch brim, right?
 And it would…if you were folding it in half and laying it on the table to gaze upon it.

 But I suspect there’s a good chance you’re going to put it in on a head from time to time.
 And if you’ve sized things right, that head is going to be 10-15% larger than the hat.
 And that means the fabric will get a bit stretched when it’s in use.
 And that means that the actual brim when on your head will be a bit shallower.
 See?